Medicinal Dosing Book, 1868

-Description: This Duffield’s Medicinal Fluid Extracts booklet measures 9 x 6 inches and was published in 1868 by Duffield, Parke & Co.
+This Duffield's Medicinal Fluid Extracts booklet measures 9 by 6 inches and was published in 1868 by Duffield, Parke and Co.
 It contains the recommended fluid extract dosages for more than 180 roots, leaves, and flowers.
 Some of these include Bitter Root, Catnip, Golden Rod, Ipecac, Opium, Sassafras, and Wormwood.
 The Duffield brand claimed to be the purest since all extracts were obtained without the use of any heat.
-Additionally, this booklet also contained testimonials from doctors used Duffield’s guide in their practices.
+Additionally, this booklet also contained testimonials from doctors used Duffield's guide in their practices.

 James Luther received his undergraduate degree from Wake Forest University and his medical degree from Emory University in Atlanta.
 He completed his psychiatric residency at UNC Chapel Hill and served at John Umstead Hospital.
-James Luther married Drusilla Louise Martin on March 19, 1942, in Forsyth County, N.C.
+James Luther married Drusilla Louise Martin on March 19, 1942, in Forsyth County, NC.
 He was a respected member of the medical community and served as a member of the American Psychiatric Association, the New Hanover County Medical Society, and the New Hanover County Mental Health Association.
 Cathell also worked at the Southeastern Mental Health Center on South 17th Street.

 Gift of James Luther Cathell